U.S. flag

 When considering the authority provided by the VCF Act to issue non-economic loss awards above the statutory caps in special circumstances, the Special Master’s intention (consistent with the intent of Congress) is to exercise this authority in very limited and unique circumstances, and only for non-cancer claims.
 The $250,000 cap for a single cancer condition will not be exceeded under this authority.

 The exception will be made only in the small number of non-cancer claims where the claimant has an interstitial lung disease (“ILD”) or other pulmonary illness where the effects of the condition are so severe that they are similar in all relevant respects to what a claimant with lung cancer might suffer.
 These claimants might require lung transplants (sometimes double lung transplants), or significant mechanical respiratory assistance on a daily basis.
 The Special Master interprets the statutory language to allow compensating these limited number of severe non-cancer claimants in the same way that a cancer claimant would be compensated – meaning, $250,000 for a single condition, and a maximum award, under current VCF policy guidelines, of $340,000 for multiple severe conditions.
 This is the bar by which the Special Master will measure the appropriateness of an increase above the cap, and it will be done in consideration of all other circumstances of the claim and the totality of the award.
 If you believe you meet this threshold, you should request “special circumstances” consideration on appeal after your initial award has been determined.
 If you have a prior claim that has already been decided and paid, and you believe you should be considered for the exception, please amend the claim to submit the request for review.
-If your appeal or amendment is based on a lung transplant, you must submit the all of the following:
+If your appeal or amendment is based on a lung transplant, you must submit all of the following:

 1. Operative report from your lung transplant surgery.